 Drag is a force that opposes or resists motion, caused by collisions of moving objects with molecules in a fluid like air or water.
-It is much like surface friction in that it opposes moving objects, except that it occurs in a moving fluid.
+It is similar to surface friction since both oppose motion, but drag occurs specifically in moving fluids.
 Drag increases if an object increases its speed, has a large cross-sectional area, or if the fluid it is moving through is more dense.

 Drag makes objects fall at different constant speeds, and causes energy loss in transportation.
 Gravity, with no drag, makes all objects fall the same way: with an acceleration of 9.8 m/s2 towards the Earth.
 Therefore all objects should fall at the same pace, regardless of mass, but clearly a feather falls differently than a brick.
 The drag acting on the object slows the falling objects.

 Experimentally, wind tunnels like those in Figure 2 making drag easy to measure.